Tim020/UoY-Dissertation/README.md

 * speed up rendering by not continually drawing background
 * force simulation speed to be bound to display update speed (optionally)
 * truck platooning
+* handle the possibility of the simulation crashing due to being too slow